The Ultimate Siem Reap Budget Travel Guide

 This tour starts at Sunrise, where a Tuktuk will pick you up at Siem Reap.
 You get to view the majestic Angkor Wat as the sun rises.
 A knowledgeable tour guide takes you through the World Heritage complex.
 You get to experience Angkor Thom and Ta Prohm too.

 Full-day bicycling tour of Angkor Wat

 This tour starts at sunrise, so you get to enjoy the view of Angkor Wat at this time.
-You’ll pay for entrance to the park.
-A tour guide takes you to see the ancient monuments at the park such as the Elephant Terrace, Bayon and Ta Prom.
+You’ll pay for the entrance to the park.
+A tour guide takes you to see the ancient monuments at the park, such as the Elephant Terrace, Bayon, and Ta Prom.
 You also get to learn the history of the area.

 Bike the Temples